GRIN Through the Years

 Mifflin Presbyterian offered to house the food pantry.

-GRIN formed with the support of the Gahanna Ministerial Association and Rotary under the leadership of Sally Williams and Reverend Roger Wagner from Mifflin Presbyterian.
+GRIN formed with the support of the Gahanna Ministerial Association and Rotary under the leadership of Sarah Williams and Reverend Roger Wagner from Mifflin Presbyterian.

 Holiday Assistance Program offering Thanksgiving boxes for families, as well as Christmas Adoptions.